e-bug/unit-mf/README.md

 # Matrix Completion in the Unit Hypercube via Structured Matrix Factorization

 This is the implementation of the approaches described in the paper:
 > Emanuele Bugliarello, Swayambhoo Jain, and Vineeth Rakesh.
-[Matrix Completion in the Unit Hypercube via Structured Matrix Factorization](https://arxiv.org/abs/1905.12881).
-In Proceedings of the Twenty-Eighth International Joint Conference on Artificial Intelligence (IJCAI-19), August 2019.
+[Matrix Completion in the Unit Hypercube via Structured Matrix Factorization](https://doi.org/10.24963/ijcai.2019/282).
+In Proceedings of the Twenty-Eighth International Joint Conference on Artificial Intelligence (IJCAI-19), July 2019.

 We provide the code for reproducing our results, as well as pre-trained models for the Click-Through Rate (CTR) data.